ucsd-progsys/csolve-bak/README.md

 Prerequisites
 =============

+`csolve` requires

-`csolve` requires a recent OCaml compiler, the GNU multiprecision library, and the CamlIDL library.
+- a recent OCaml compiler
+- the GNU multiprecision library, and
+- the CamlIDL library.

 Checking Out Of Git